Hazel Rennie: Activism

 Rennie introduced many of the women at Greenham Common and Aldermaston to the Women's International League for Peace and Freedom.
 She attended WILPF's Congress in Sweden in 1983 and in 1987 was the UK WILPF president.
 After the closure of the Greenham Camp in 2000 she continued her involvement in WILPF, in the Worthing Campaign for Nuclear Disarmament (CND), and with "Worthing Against War", while continuing to visit the Aldermaston peace camp.
 She wrote and took part in a play called Putting Tony Blair on Trial, about the former UK prime minister's role in the Iraq War.
 The following year, she toured Worthing in a white boiler suit, asking if anyone knew where the former leader of Iraq, Saddam Hussein, had hidden his alleged weapons of mass destruction.
 Later, she would write letters appealing for the release of prisoners detained by the US in Guantánamo Bay detention camp, including one to the British prime minister, Gordon Brown, which many believe was instrumental in securing the release in 2007 of Brighton resident Omar Deghayes.
 She also called for the release of Shaker Aamer who was released to Britain in 2015.
 Rennie also stood unsuccessfully as a candidate of the Labour Party in local elections in Worthing.

 Death

-Rennie died in 2016 after a long illness.
+Rennie died in 2016, aged 88, after a long illness.
 At her funeral, several of the women from Greenham Common spoke about how she had influenced their lives.